kiransubedi1234/ksspokhara/replit.md

-# Replit.md - Kalika Secondary School Website
+# Replit.md - Kalika Model Secondary School Website

 ## Overview

-This is a full-stack web application for Kalika Secondary School, a secondary school located in Pokhara-10, Ram Bazar, Nepal.
+This is a full-stack web application for Kalika Model Secondary School, a secondary school located in Pokhara-10, Ram Bazar, Nepal.
 The application is built as a modern school website showcasing the institution's information, courses, facilities, and contact details.
 It features a clean, professional design with smooth scrolling navigation and responsive layout.

 ## User Preferences